janegilring/janegilring.github.io/_posts/2017-02-19-manage-tesla-climate-control-system-using-powershell.markdown

 1) [Create an Azure account](https://azure.microsoft.com/en-us/free/) if you don't have one (it`s free)
 2) Create an Azure Automation account if you don't have one.
 To do this, login to portal.azure.com
-and find Automation Accounts in the menu on the left (you might need to go to More service at the
+and find Automation Accounts in the menu on the left (you might need to go to More services at the
 bottom and search for it).
 At this point you should be presented with the frontpage for your
 Automation Account: